A Crash Course on the Ins and Outs of Skin Pores

 For some, the word pore is more than one of those overly used skin-care terms we use almost daily but actually know very little about.
 And despite our limited knowledge about just what they are, those teeny-tiny holes all over our skin can be a major source of insecurity for some, depending on their outward appearance.

 For instance, can they actually change in size, or is it only possible to alter their appearance?
-Ahead, aesthetician Nyamka Robert-Smith, also known as “La Beautyologist,” delivers a crash course on what you need to know.
+Ahead, aesthetician Nayamka Roberts-Smith, also known as “La Beautyologist,” delivers a crash course on what you need to know.

 MORE: The Beauty and Wellness Benefits of Mushrooms